 In some cases, it may be necessary to provide evidence of income and possibly contact prospective tenants’ employers.
 This may be required to verify the annual salary can comfortably service rent payments.
 Your combined annual income (if renting in a group) must come to at least three times the yearly cost of the rent.

 A tenant’s previous landlord may be contacted to check if the rent was paid on time.
-It is a good idea to ask how much of the tenants’ deposit was paid back to get an indication of how well the tenant look after previous properties.
+It is a good idea to ask how much of the tenants’ deposit was paid back to get an indication of how well the tenant looked after previous properties.

 Renter Immigration verification